 Ray Rogers Handcrafted Knives:Books About Knifemaking

-Here is a list of some books that will help you learn to make knives
+Here is a list of some books and videos that will help you learn to make knives

 or perhaps improve the techniques you already use.
 Even if you only collect knives

 these books will give you a greater understanding and appreciation